 The doves, who knew, are symbolic of the old and new testaments.
-In honour of them, here is Banksy’s dove in armour in Bethlehem.
+In honor of them, here is Banksy’s dove in armor in Bethlehem, Palestine.

 This seems a little strange, but apparently, the rings are the first five books of the Old Testament.
 To celebrate this, why not check out Chagall’s illustrated bible or make the tenuous link to some ladies dancing in a ring…